Difference Between Animation and VFX

 Visual Effects or VFX

-Visual Effects, also known as VFX, is a technique used in cinematography to add images and objects to film scenes that cannot be captured with a camera.
-These can include giant creatures, mystical cities, characters like angels, gods, and ghosts, massive structures, and impossible-to-film action sequences, as well as computer-generated imagery.
-However, the application of VFX is not limited to these examples.
-Once the VFX elements are created, VFX artists seamlessly integrate them with the live-action footage.
+Visual Effects is a technique used in cinematography.
+It helps to add images and objects to film scenes.
+These scenes cannot be captured through camera.
+Once the VFX elements are created, VFX artists integrate them with the live footage.

 VFX Example from Bahubali